sergio-gimenez/qemu-kvm-wrapper/README.md

 ./build.sh vm2 tap
 ```

-Wait a bit, and ssh into it:
+Like before, wait a bit, and then when you see the prompt, ssh into it:

 ```bash
 ssh ubuntu@localhost -p 2022